U.S. doctor stricken with Ebola said to be improving

 The CDC has said it is not aware of any Ebola patient having been treated in the United States previously.
 Five people entered the country in the past decade with either Lassa Fever or Marburg, both hemorrhagic fevers similar to Ebola.

 President Barack Obama has said some participants at an Africa summit in Washington this week would be screened for Ebola exposure.
-Frieden said on Sunday there was no reason to cancel the event.
+The CDC's Frieden said there was no reason to cancel the event.

-"There are 50 million travelers from around the world that come to the U.S. each year ...
-We're not going to hermetically seal this country," he told Fox News Sunday.

-(Additional reporting by Emma Farge in Dakar; Writing by Doina Chiacu and Cynthia Johnston; Editing by Frances Kerry and Sandra Maler)
+(Additional reporting by Emma Farge in Dakar; Writing by Doina Chiacu and Cynthia Johnston; Editing by Frances Kerry, Sandra Maler and Mohammad Zargham)